 For the most part, they are responding positively.
 They actually liked the smoothie with celery in it I made today (thanks Colectivo for the idea).
 All except one, that is.
 And there is the rub.
 How do you get a die-hard, sugar addicted, processed snack-loving kid to embrace this new lifestyle?

 Today, he fought back hard, refusing to drink the smoothie, barely eating dinner, berating my choice of foods, and bemoaning the fact that we don’t have anything good to eat, like the other kids at school.
 “Can’t we even have goldfish or pretzels?!” he exclaimed (as though I’ve never bought them before).
 In my defense, I showed him the suggested snack list from school, which supported my position (except for crackers and dairy products), and he still balked.
 I can’t have him throwing his lunch away (which he says he is doing) and trading his healthy food for junk food.

 I’m not sure what to do.
 Our conflict wearied me and actually made me crave the emotional comfort of something sweet (chocolate, preferably).
 I just hope his negative attitude doesn’t influence his siblings who have really become so supportive of the effort.

-So, there it is, the long and the short of sugar-free, meat and dairy limited, whole grain living . . . with kids.
+There you have it: the good, the bad, and the ugly of sugar-free, low meat and dairy, whole grain living with kids.
 I won’t even get into how my husband recently decided he wants me to make him a cheeseburger at the end of the night a few times per week.
-Ugh.
 It’s not all apples and carrots, but we’re getting there.

 Do you eat plant-based or sugar-free?
 I’d love to know what’s working for you.